TCAI's Approach to Artificial Consciousness: Framework and Definition

-The Artificial Consciousness Module (ACM) approaches consciousness as an emergent property developed through iterative learning and emotional processing.
-This technical overview explains how the ACM framework builds consciousness-like behaviors through structured simulations and emotional memory formation.
+The Consciousness AI (TCAI) approaches consciousness as an emergent property developed through iterative learning and emotional processing.
+This technical overview explains how the TCAI framework builds consciousness-like behaviors through structured simulations and emotional memory formation.

 Core Framework Components